 Last year, Tara Spuhler McCabe, vice-moderator of the Presbyterian Church’s general assembly, stepped down from her post three days after getting it because a tipster let the church’s leaders know she’d officiated a gay wedding in Washington, D.C.
 The leaders “censured” her, but she refused to back down.
 She quit her post rather than buckle under.
 As that link reveals, the Episcopalian Church is having some major issues around gay rights as well.

-Maybe it’s time for a little good old-fashioned discord.
-Maybe it’s time for a little show of disunity.
-Maybe it’s time for these leaders to start seeing members bleed away.
+These bigoted denominations struggle now with plenty of discord.
+It’s definitely high time for these leaders to start seeing members bleed away.
 I wonder how long they’re going to be able to use the “discord” excuse with a straight face?
 Probably a while, but not forever.
-Sooner or later folks are going to wonder why all these people seem to be so eager to “sow discord.”
+Sooner or later folks are going to wonder why all Christians seem so eager to “sow discord.”

 One of the Methodist leaders of “Good News,” one of the UMC’s groups, had this to say:

 “As a retired bishop, assured of his pension, Bishop Talbert has little to lose by taking this action.
 Unfortunately, his words and actions are already causing great harm to our church, and if he follows through on his plans, the resulting consequences could be devastating to the unity and mission of The United Methodist Church,” he said.

 Oh, we can only hope.
 That’d be the best outcome out of any of the available options.

 Love Always Wins.